-For centuries, humans around the world have been taking steps to alter their bodies.
-From foot binding and neck rings to ear piercings and tattoos, the expansive list of human body modification practices shows that, for one reason or another, every society has certain elements designed to purposefully change the structure of the human body.
+There has been a history of body modification around the world for centuries, humans taking steps to alter their bodies.
+From foot binding and neck rings to ear piercings and tattoos, the expansive list of types of body modifications around the world show that, for one reason or another, every society has certain elements designed to purposefully change the structure of the human body.

 Some of the practices, like foot binding, have fallen from popularity due to the pain, the risk of infection or disease, and outdated manners of thinking.
 Others like earlobe gauging are newer trends that have been growing and becoming more acceptable means of body mod.